-This article is the third in a 5-part series on Protecting Your Intellectual Property.
+This article is the last in a 5-part series on protecting your intellectual property. ventureLAB’s experts cover everything you need to know before you file for IP protection.
 Check out other parts in the series:

 Timing your patent or trademark application can be critical to the development of your innovation or brand.
 An IP professional can help you plan your IP strategy and make sure you don’t miss any deadlines.
 From a business perspective however, it’s important to understand a few key timeframes, including: